Marriott Bonvoy makes TikTok debut with global Power of Travel campaign

 The global Power of Travel campaign, led by creative agency 72andSunny and supported by Bonvoy’s PR AOR Ballantines PR, encourages consumers to use the brand’s loyalty program to return to travel.

-For the campaign, Marriott Bonvoy is leveraging TikTok and invites users to share personal travel memories to an original sound used in campaign commercial spots.
+Marriott Bonvoy is leveraging TikTok and invites users to share personal travel memories to an original sound used in campaign commercial spots.
 The brand has tapped 27 influencers, including @lianev, @visitearth, @voyagefox, @renaemalone and @travellingtuesdays, to kick it off using the hashtag #TravelMakesUs.
-Their content drops on their respective pages June 24 through June 28.
+Their content has been dropping on their respective pages from June 24 through June 28.

 “We really wanted to send a message of the power travel can have in exposing people to new things, immersing them in new cultures, opening their minds and expanding their empathy to different things that maybe they don't find in their own little corner of the world,” said Brian Povinelli, SVP of brand, loyalty and portfolio marketing at Marriott International.
 “We thought [TikTok] is a compelling platform for people to not only share how they feel travel can help transform them, but also get people back out on the road and following that wanderlust.”